waimea-cholmes2/level-3-programming-assessment/docs/test-plan.md

-when I press any of these buttons the current location should change to the location that was displayed as being in that direction on the available locations label.
+when I press any of these buttons the current location should change to the location that was displayed as being in that direction on the available locations label, as well as the available locations label changing to display the available locations for the new Location.
 When the invalid move of moving in a direction without a Location is attempted it should be impossible as the button going in that direction should be disabled

 ---